Update Your Device | Replace Obsolete Apps

 Legacy software is software that has been declared unsupported by the vendor.
 Not only will there be no new features or upgrades, but vulnerabilities will no longer be addressed.

+Legacy software no longer receives security updates from the vendor.
 There is little financial incentive for vendors to upgrade older software and it is often difficult or impossible to add security features without completely rewriting the program.
+Sometimes older software is written with development software that is no longer supported or available.

 Malware, zero-day exploits and other threats thrive in an environment of legacy software lacking the updates that repair these vulnerabilities.